julianchurchill/text-adventure/README.md

   - DONE Stick and glowing embers - "You can try to beat the embers out but the damage has already been done."
   - DONE Stick and the fell beast - "Really?
 Do you want to fight the beast or play with it?"
   - Fishing rod and the fisherman
+  - Chainsaw and fisherman
+  - Chainsaw and any of the people
   - Dung and poorly man
   - Dung and mushrooms
 - Add embedded images at suitable places with <img src=""/> tags